 The properties for investment are selected by the fund manager and in most cases their experienced property acquisition team against specific selection criteria.
 Components of managing a property, such as maintenance, administration and rent are all managed by the fund manager or property manager, which means you don’t have to worry about being a landlord, just an investor.

 Unlisted Property Trusts can be an effective way to make your mark in property and provide the opportunity for long term cash flow.
-If you would like to know more about investing in an Unlisted Property Trust operated by Trilogy, request your free information pack, including a Product Disclosure Statement (PDS) or chat to our Investor Relations team on 1800 230 099.
+Check out what to look for before investing your next Unlisted Property Trust or learn more about property trust investment opportunities, offered by Trilogy.